 The IJB does not directly employ staff.
-Staff are formally employed by the partners who retain the liability for pension benefits payable in the future.
+Staff are formally employed by the funding partners who retain the liability for pension benefits payable in the future.
 The IJB therefore does not present a Pensions Liability on its Balance Sheet.

 The IJB has a legal responsibility to appoint a Chief Officer.
 More details on the arrangements are provided in the Remuneration Report.
+The charges from the employing partner are treated as employee costs.